codehackerr/Code-That-Speaks-Domain-Language/README.md

 - Use fluent interfaces to build a sentence structure by gluing together the domain concepts.
 - `Deferred` implementations are quite useful in flexible composition of fluent interfaces.
 Eg: `DeferredAssertion.java`
 - Hardest of all the techniques listed here, but easy enough with some practice.
+#### Aliasing
+- Use aliases to create rich connector and utility vocabulary for non domain concepts.
+Eg: `a` and `an`, one() for count(1) or two for count(2)
+- There are language nuances. `Ruby` has method aliasing, while `Java` needs a wrapper method.
+- See `CellMatchers.java`.
+- High ROI and applicable across languages.
+- Don't use aliases for core domain concepts.
+This creates Ambiguity.